primalsonics/primalsonics/README.md

-- 👋 Hi, I’m @primalsonics
+- Hi, I’m @primalsonics
+-
 -  I’m interested in music production and sonics, photography,coding in c
--
 -  I’m currently learning vb.net & c++
 -  I’m looking to collaborate on anything to challenge myself
 -
-- 📫 How to reach me
+- How to reach me
+-
 - email: danieltove14@gmail.com
-- contact no: 0104199169
+- contact no: 0104199169 telegrm
+- contact no: +254768507017 telegrm
+- Ig: g_the_darknight
-- Ig: bli.zzard6
+- Ig: g_the_darkknight2.0
 -

 <!---